gptflow/runchat/README.md

 }
 ```

-It uses the zero shot learning method to show ChatGPT what is the proper way to wrap files into start and end markers, as well as working with context variables. ( We'll talk about context variables in the next chapters )
+It uses the one shot prompting method to show ChatGPT what is the proper way to wrap files into start and end markers, as well as working with context variables. ( We'll talk about context variables in the next chapters )

 ### Context resolver